Inventua/nucleus-core/Documentation/Setup and Configuration/System.md

 server version and database size.
 User ID and password values are replaced with '*' characters.

 ## Logs
-If you have configured the text file logger, you can select from a drop-down list of log files for the current web server.
+If you have configured the text file logger, you view logs for the current web server by selecting a log from the drop-down list in the
+==Logs== tab.